Heat Networks

 Norway Proposes Stricter Surplus Heat And Automatic Control Requirements In Buildings

-Norway has proposed Energy Act amendments to mandate surplus heat recovery for industrial sites and data centers, alongside automatic climate control systems in buildings.
-Operators should anticipate stricter cost-benefit obligations and mandatory infrastructure investments where heat utilization is deemed economically viable.
+Norway has proposed Energy Act amendments mandating surplus heat recovery for industrial sites and data centers alongside automatic climate control systems in large buildings.
+Operators must prepare for stricter cost-benefit obligations and mandatory infrastructure investments where heat utilization is deemed economically viable.

 regjeringen.noNorwayNorway